ProjectMoon/open-webui-filters/README.md

 A tool that can find certain points of interest (POIs) nearby a requested address or place.

-There are currently five settings:
+There are currently six settings:
  - **User Agent:** The custom user agent to set for OSM and Overpass Turbo API requests.
  - **From Header:** The email address for the From header for OSM and